The role of magnetic boundaries in kinematic and self-consistent magnetohydrodynamic simulations of precession-driven dynamo action in a closed cylinder: Kinematic growth rates and critical magnetic Reynolds number

-The beneficial effect of the outer layer with sufficiently large diffusivity vanishes, when its thickness $d_1$ is increased, as can be recognized in Figure~\ref{fig::ener_vs_tim_thicklayer} which shows the evolution of the magnetic energy for $d_1=0.25$ while the magnetic diffusivity remains at $\eta_{\rm{w}}=8$.
-Here we end up with a critical magnetic Reynolds number slightly above ${\rm{Rm}}^{\rm{crit}}\approx 3000$ and the solution is again characterized by a non-oscillatory behaviour with the magnetic energy constraint to two small section close to the endcaps, which clearly indicates that we are in the low efficiency branch (see Figure~\ref{fig::structure_thicklayer}).
-Obviously, the dominant solution in this case is again given by the less efficient branch.
+The beneficial effect of the wall layer with (sufficiently) large $\eta_{\rm{w}}$ vanishes, when its thickness $d_1$ is increased, as shown in Figure~\ref{fig::ener_vs_tim_thicklayer} which presents the evolution of the magnetic energy for $d_1=0.25$ while the magnetic diffusivity remains at $\eta_{\rm{w}}=8$.
+Here we end up with a critical magnetic Reynolds number slightly above ${\rm{Rm}}^{\rm{crit}}\approx 3000$ and the solution is again characterized by a non-oscillatory behavior with the magnetic energy constraint to two small section close to the endcaps (see Figure~\ref{fig::structure_thicklayer}), indicating that we are in the low efficiency branch.